wireapp/wire-server-deploy/offline/Instrument_monitoring.md

 ### Update the values.yaml

+All the values defined in the values.yaml file are default values.
+Before install/upgrade, please carefully check those values by following the comments in the file.

 Get the `kube-prometheus-stack` helm charts in the `/charts` directory then modify the `kube-prometheus-stack/values.yaml`.
 Here is the step by step guidelines:

 What values need to be modified are documented in the values.yaml file